klmoviat/DBLDataChallenge/README.txt

 ALL_DATA.sqlite WHICH HAS THIS PRELOADED

 Once KLM, British_Airways, Lufthansa and Ryanair have been fully loaded in, the plots can be made by selecting 'p'.
+The plots will be saved in the 'Plots' folder that is included in the zip.